tomsarry/slic/README.md

 It constrasted with the other competing State-of-the-Art superpixels segmentation algorithms because it was the fastest at the time and was easy to use, ie. it did not require many parameters to obtain a good segmentation.
 In fact, the _Simple Linear Iterative Clustering_ algorithm runs in `O(N)` time, compared to `O(NlogN)` or even `O(N^2)` for other methods.

+## Report

+A report (written in French) that gives more precise information about the algorithm is also available [here](./report/report.pdf).

 ## Guide

 ### Requirements
 * `make`
 * `gcc`
+* The `mogrify` CLI util is not required but it is highly encouraged to have it for easy image format conversion.

 ### How to use